TheHiveHelixLabs/anomali-import-tool/tasks/prd-anomali-threat-bulletin-import-tool.md

 - **Logging**: Serilog with structured logging, file sinks, and correlation ID tracking
 - **Database**: SQLite for settings, history, and workspace persistence with encryption at rest
 - **Network**: HttpClient with Polly for retry policies, circuit breakers, and API resilience
-- **Git Integration**: LibGit2Sharp for Git operations with SSH/HTTPS authentication and GitHub API integration

 ### API Integration
 - **Anomali ThreatStream API Support**: